 You have 3 options:

 • Book a tour from Alona Beach.
-You can do it online with KLOOK (the Filipino Civitatis).
+You can do it online with KLOOK.

 • Go to Baclayon (Bohol) and negotiate the price of a boat.
 This is usually 1,500 pesos per way.

 • Try to take the public boat that runs from Baclayon to Pamilacan every day.
-There has to be one, but no one has been able to tell us what time.
+There should be one, but no one has been able to tell us what time.
 In this case, it will cost you 200 pesos per person.

 In our opinion, the best thing is to stay at least a couple of nights on Pamilacan to enjoy the snorkeling and the island’s peace and quiet.
-The best accommodation option is Liwayway sa Bohol.
+Our top place to stay here is Liwayway sa Bohol.

 snorkeling tour to Pamilacan